MR

 What Income Should You Include in Tax Return Line 10100?

-As a result, any of the above amounts you received from your employer qualified as employment income and must be reported on your T4 slips.
+Any payment you received from your employer that qualifies as employment income must be reported on your T4 slips.
+These include:

-There are other types of employment income that may not be found in your T4 slip.
+Some types of employment income may not be found in your T4 slip.
 You’re expected to report such income to line 10400 (formerly line 104).
 These include:

 • Employment income from another country